Introduction to the Regulations

 - TÜV Rheinland of North America, Inc.

-You may also consult the SCC's Web site at www.scc.ca, for any modifications to the list above and to learn more about the certification bodies that are accredited.The Standards Council of Canada 270 Albert Street, #200
+Be sure to consult the Standards Council of Canada website for any modifications to the list above and to learn more about the certification bodies and their scope of accreditation.

-The Act and Regulations require dealers to attach an EnerGuide label to the following energy-using products:
+The Act and Regulations require dealers to attach a bilingual English and French label to the following energy-using products:

 - clothes dryers